csci-1301/csci-1301.github.io/docs/shortcuts.md

 <!-- make the action the title so it is possible to link to it -->
 <!-- if there is a diff between IDEs, then can add IDE column to handle such cases -->

+More advanced shortcuts may be available to your particular IDE:

+- For Visual Studio, refer to [the documentation](https://docs.microsoft.com/en-us/visualstudio/ide/default-keyboard-shortcuts-in-visual-studio?view=vs-2019),
+- For Rider, refer to [the documentation](https://www.jetbrains.com/help/rider/mastering_keyboard_shortcuts.html),
+- For MonoDevelop, you can refer to [this cheatsheet](https://shortcutworld.com/Xamarin-Studio/win/Xamarin-Studio-(MonoDevelop)_Shortcuts) or directly access [the key binding panel](https://mhut.ch/journal/2011/02/05/monodevelop-tips-key-bindings).

 ## Build solution